December 20, 2015

 Ground Chicken Kabab

-There are many varieties of kabab in Persian cuisine.
-Chelow Kabab Koobideh (saffron steamed plain rice with grilled kabab) is a national dish of Iran and it is traditionally made with ground lamb.
-However, when I moved here I found the lamb to have a strong smell and flavor and was very different from what I was used to in Iran.
-Therefore, I mostly use beef instead of lamb in my cooking.
-This is a low-fat chicken koobideh recipe for those of us trying to cut back on red meat A cross between kabab koobideh and joojeh kabab that's worth a try!
+There are many varieties of kabab in Persian cuisine, each with its own flavor and tradition.
+Among them, Chelow Kabab Koobideh (saffron steamed plain rice with grilled kabab) is considered Iran's national dish.
+Traditionally, koobideh is made with ground lamb.
+But when I moved here, I found the lamb to have a much stronger smell and flavor than I was accustomed to in Iran.
+Because of that, I usually substitute beef for lamb in my cooking.

 Chicken Koobideh